omar-khan2403/media-upload-tool/README.md

 ## Front-end

-Written in VueJS with Vuex and VueRouter
+Written in ReactJS with Leaflet and ReactRouter

 ## API